-A new Public Safety Training Center ("PSTC") will become operational in 2022, with daily oversight being provided by DES, in collaboration with the Washington County Sheriff's Office.
-The PSTC will provide opportunity for enhanced training and collaboration between Fire, EMS and law enforcement agencies throughout Washington County and the Tri-State area.
-The new PSTC, once completed, will encompass 49 acres boasting academic classrooms, fire and law enforcement areas for tactical training exercises and a defensive driving track.
+A new Public Safety Training Center ("PSTC") became operational in 2022 with daily oversight being provided by DES, in collaboration with the Washington County Sheriff's Office.
+The PSTC will provide the opportunity for enhanced training and collaboration between Fire, Emergency Medical Services and law enforcement agencies throughout Washington County and the Tri-State area.
+The new PSTC encompasses 49 acres boasting academic classrooms, fire and law enforcement areas for tactical training exercises and a defensive driving track.